• Skip to primary navigation

 If you are ordering a Chinese takeaway, why not save yourself some money and calories and make the side dishes yourself, starting with this fried rice.
 Or, make your own healthier fakeaway night with some of our Asian inspired recipes.
 Why not try our Sweet and Sour Meatballs or our 10 Minutes Vegetable Teriyaki?

-If you’ve tried this egg fried rice recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this egg fried rice recipe, let us know how you got on in the comments below.

 Recipe